 Red Files was founded by a core group of self-employed sex workers with experience in supporting and connecting with other sex workers online.
 Red Files believes sex workers themselves are best placed to understand and identify the specific and changing support needs of contemporary sex workers.

 Red Files is now one of only two registered national sex worker charities.
-With a website membership of over 500, the website continues to grow and expand its operations.
+With a website membership of 700, the website continues to grow and expand its operations.

 As the sex industry changes Red Files will continue to listen to our members and the wider sex worker community in order to assist them in their work, always with the broader aim of preventing violence in the workplace.